 Reviewing the percentage of new versus returning visitors helps establish if you are retaining customers.

 It also helps you gain an understanding of how many times a customer interacts with your business before purchasing.

 Though, it is important to take into consideration the goals of your site.
-If you have an e-commerce site, you want people to come back and purchase again.
-But if you own a restaurant, the goal of your site may only be to have a customer find your menu and hours of operation.
+If you have an eCommerce site, you want people to come back and purchase again.
+However, if you own a restaurant, the aim of your site may only be to allow a customer to find your menu and opening hours.